tawi1/DotsTrafficCity/docs/source/roadWorkflow.rst

 #.
 Make any change in the road.
 #.
 In the :ref:`Road Parent <roadParentInfo>`, press the `Reset` & `Connect` buttons if you have created :ref:`new segments <roadSegmentCreator>` (make sure all segments are :ref:`on one line <trafficNodeConnectionInfo>`).
 #.
 Then, in the :ref:`Road Parent <roadParentInfo>`, press the :ref:`Bake path data <bakingInfo>` button to bake & validate the road.
 #.
-If the console shows any errors, use the :ref:`TrafficObjectFinder <trafficObjectFinder>` tool to find broken road objects & fix them according to the message.
+If the console shows any errors related to the road, use the :ref:`TrafficObjectFinder <trafficObjectFinder>` tool to find broken road objects & fix them according to the message.
 #.
 Click `Generate` button in the :ref:`Entity Subscene Generator <subsceneGenerator>`.

 	.. note:: By default, the config from the :ref:`main scene <mainScene>` is copied to the :ref:`subscene <subscene>` when :ref:`subscene <subscene>` generation is repeated.